hrbrmstr/resolv/README.md

 Bug reports (esp from ppl with more C++/Rcpp experience), feature requests & pull requests welcome/encouraged.
 The code/package is documented pretty well (esp for me).
 Hopefully this library can replace `system` calls for folks who need to "do DNS stuff" from R.

+### News

+Version update to `0.1.1` as I modified some of the roxygen documentation to better make this work out of the box.
+Any help getting it to work on Windows is greatly appreciated

 ### Description

 Provides functions to perform robust DNS lookups from R. Uses the `ldns` library which provides support for IPv4 & IPv6 addresses as well as DNSSEC.
 This library currently exposes the functions indicated below.